XD-DASK/XD-DASK/README.md

 Illumina - WHAT YOU CAN DO

-C+H - Ask for permission if im in my Illumina skin 10/10 i aint want nobody to cuddle me but friends.
-But if you get permission maybe!!!!!
+C+H - Sure you can cuddle in this skin but when my tab is **"busy"** ASK for permission but if its On Away then you could do whatever.

 dont ask me to be ur friend in this skin. --> Illumina.

-ship sits are fine in this skin but I dont like the nuzzles n stuff only with friends. 😭
+ship sits are fine in this skin but I dont like the nuzzles n stuff. 😭

 Away: im probably doing nothing but sitting there.

-Busy: offtab ... etc.
+**Busy**: offtab ... etc.

 online: shits going down